chris-short/chrisshort.net/content/interviews/index.md

 If you'd like to discuss having me [speak](/speaking/) at your conference, Meetup, office, party, dinner, luncheon, podcast, etc. please use the [CNCF speaker contact form](https://www.cncf.io/speaker/chrisshort/).
 Thanks!

-If you would like to book time with Chris on PodCTL, please email [PodCTL at gmail dot com](mailto:podctl@gmail.com)

 ## Red Hat’s Chris Short On Redirecting A War Vet’s Energy To Lifelong Learning & Technical Leadership

 Date: 2019-11-29